 How It Works This kind of 'match-making' site works on this principle: doctors like to anticipate costs, as well.
 They can do this by compiling groups of single new patients and pricing the incoming visitors in bulk: that means that uninsured patients who need to pay out of pocket can enjoy some of the same price benefits as those whose insurance companies have an existing contractual arrangement with a provider.

-This is just one of many sites we've come across the last few months that appears to provide a valuable service for its users.
+Sites such as these provide a valuable service for its users.
 We'll continue to keep an eye out for other resources that will surface.

 MBCR understands the challenges in receiving a medical bill and successfully resolving a health insurance claim issue.
 Learn more at www.medicalbillandclaimresolution.com.